Addiction does not meet the criteria specified for a core disease entity

 “Addiction does not meet the criteria specified for a core disease entity, namely the presence of a primary measurable deviation from physiologic or anatomical norm.
 Addiction is self-acquired and is not transmissible, contagious, autoimmune, hereditary, degenerative or traumatic.
 Treatment consists of little more than stopping a given behaviour.
 True diseases worsen if left untreated.
 A patient with cancer is not cured if locked in a cell, whereas an alcoholic is automatically cured.
 No access to alcohol means no alcoholism.
 A person with schizophrenia will not remit if secluded.
 Sepsis will spread and Parkinson disease will worsen if left untreated.
 Criminal courts do not hand down verdicts of “not guilty by virtue of mental illness” to drunk drivers who kill pedestrians.”
 (2012.
 Tim Holden.
 Accessed, Dec.
 20, 2017 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3314045/)

-Moreover, the "disease model of addiction" advocates for "epiphenomenalism which posits that "our thoughts and our behaviour are caused by brain activity, BUT what we think has no effect on our behaviour or on the activity of the brain.
+Moreover, the “disease model of addiction” advocates for “epiphenomenalism which posits that “our thoughts and our behaviour are caused by brain activity, BUT what we think has no effect on our behaviour or on the activity of the brain.
 Essentially, this philosophy completely rejects free-will at both the level of thought and action.
 From this view, brain activity simply happens as part of a fully physically determined chain of cause and effect—the brain develops in certain ways according to genetics and conditioning, and just reacts chemically, producing thoughts and behaviours over which we have only an illusion of control.
-Or, as researcher Edwin Locke put it: A more common 'soft' materialist view of thought is that, although thoughts exist, they are epiphenomena of physical events, that is, by-products of the physical having no causal efficacy.
+Or, as researcher Edwin Locke put it: A more common ‘soft’ materialist view of thought is that, although thoughts exist, they are epiphenomena of physical events, that is, by-products of the physical having no causal efficacy.
 The doctrine of epiphenomenalism, of course, is a version of determinism, or more precisely, psychological determinism.
-This doctrine holds that with respect to his beliefs, thoughts, decisions and actions man has no choice.
+This doctrine holds that with respect to his beliefs, thoughts, decisions and actions, human beings have no choice.
 Given the conditions of his environment and his genes at any given time, only one alternative is possible.
-In sum, man has no control over his destiny; he is totally controlled by conditioning and physiology.
+In sum, human beings have no control over their destiny; they are totally controlled by conditioning and physiology.
 (Locke, 1995) (2014.
 STEVEN SLATE.
 Accessed Dec.
 20, 2017 http://www.thecleanslate.org/philosophical-brain-disease-addiction-epiphenomenalism/).

 In the 1940’s, if you were an alcoholic, you could go to a hospital and safely detox, however you were required to pay a bill for your stay, which was approximately 5 to 7 days.
 There was no money in the procedure of “drying out” drunks and addicts.
 BUT, by medicalizing addiction and defining it as a disease has opened the door for social policy makers to justify a huge infrastructure of social services and, of course a whole army of social workers, addiction counsellors, and harm-reduction specialists to work on the growing problem of addiction.
 Furthermore, medicalizing addictions has given rise to the multi-billion dollar treatment centre industry.
 It has also spawned the further rise of “Big Pharma” and their plethora of pharmaceutical interventions to augment the addict’s plight.
 And let us no forget Government sponsored methadone programs and safe-injection sites for heroine addicts.
 Sadly, talk with any heroine addict and ask them about the horrors of trying to detox from methadone addiction, all courtesy of our enabling government sanctioned social services agencies.